hiphops-io/hiphops-io.github.io/docs/start-about.md

 Hiphops is fully extensible.
 You're able to run custom code in containerised steps or create your own integrations from scratch.
 You only need to code those parts that are custom to you, and your custom code works seamlessly as a first class citizen within the context of Hiphops pipelines.

 #### Super fast 🏎

-Hiphops running model means pipelines aren't constructed on the fly, and instances are already in place to handle work.
-This means Hiphops can being to execute work in sub-millisecond times, vs tens of seconds for most workflow tools.
-This is great for local development feedback, and also means UIs in front of your pipelines feel snappy and responsive to end users.
+Hiphops' running model means automations are pre-process and ready to run.
+This means Hiphops can begin work in sub-millisecond times, vs tens of seconds for most workflow tools.
+This is great for local development feedback, and also means your pipelines feel snappy and responsive to end users.

 #### Open Source ☀️